Vaultionizer/vault-docs/docs/pm/srs.md

 ### 3.4 Perfomance

 #### 3.4.1 Capacity
 The system should be able to manage thousands of requests.
-Also it should be possible to register as many users as necessary.
+For the back-end bandwidth will be pretty important if many users upload or download files simultaneously.

 #### 3.4.2 Storage
 Smartphones don't provide much storage.
 Therefore we are aiming to keep the needed storage as small as possible.
+Before the files are encrypted and uploaded to the server the app uses a general puropose compression algorithm in order to reduce the file size.

 #### 3.4.3 App perfomance / Response time
 To provide the best App perfomance we aim to keep the response time as low as possible.
 This will make the user experience much better.